amitgoswami1027/capstone-microservicesproject/README.md

          chmod +x ./kubectl
          sudo mv ./kubectl /usr/local/bin/kubectl
           ```
+* Step4 : Create an IAM user/role with Route53, EC2, IAM and S3 full access.
+* Step5 : Create a Route53 private hosted zone (you can create Public hosted zone if you have a domain)
-* Step3 : Real domain in Route53 : It is now possible to use kops without a real domain.
+          Real domain in Route53 : It is now possible to use kops without a real domain.
 Instead of using a Route53 domain, we can
           create a cluster using a subdomain of k8s.local, like chat.k8s.local.
 A cluster will be created with a load-balancer pointing
           to our masters.
 Kops needs a real domain and valid zone setup into AWS Route53.
 I know, this can be a blocking step,
           especially if you just want to just try kops on AWS.
 Unfortunately it doesn’t seem to be a way to around this.
 I’ve personally